AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 >[!IMPORTANT]
 >
-> If you ingest data before enabling the schema and dataset for profile, you will need to reingest that data again afterwards.
+> If you ingest data before enabling the schema and dataset for profile, you will need to re-ingest that data again afterwards.

 ## Additional Resources